Take a look inside Sheffield's newest and raunchiest entertainment venue

 The 20,000 square foot venue on High Street boasts the biggest bar the group has set up to date, which will feature retro arcade games, big gaming screens, pool tables, air hockey and plenty of seating.
 Dan collects unusual and quirky furniture for his bars, and customers can expect everything from Chesterfields to American diner seating.

-The owners hope that the bar will be open early, allowing for people to come and enjoy a drink in the daytime or the evening, regardless of whether they want to play mini golf.
+The owners hope that the bar will be open early, allowing for people to come and enjoy their beers and custom-made cocktails in the daytime or the evening, regardless of whether they want to play mini golf.

 Upstairs from the bar is the first set of holes, themed around a ‘magical garden’, which is based on a combination of the film Labyrinth and other fantasy films.
 It includes a castle wall, statues and a final hole based on the last scene of Labyrinth.